 Art.
-50 TEU: withdrawal procedure National decision to withdraw, Art.
-50(1) TEU "Any Member State may decide to withdraw from the Union in accordance with its own constitutional requirements."
-E.g. UK 2016:
+50 TEU: withdrawal procedure

+National decision to withdraw, Art.
+50(1) TEU

+"Any Member State may decide to withdraw from the Union in accordance with its own constitutional requirements."

+E.g. UK as of 2016:

-- Advisory referendum vote of 23 June 2016: 48,1% Remain to 51,9% Leave ("Brexit"). - It is disputed whether the actual decision to withdraw, and the right to trigger the EU procedure, is for the UK Government alone or also for the UK Parliament and/or the devolved assemblies of Scotland, Wales and Northern Ireland.
-UK High Court in Miller (Nov 2016): The UK Government "does not have the power under the Crown's prerogative to give notice pursuant to Article 50 for the UK to withdraw from the European Union" (to be appealed to the Supreme Court).
+- Advisory referendum vote of 23 June 2016: 48,1% Remain to 51,9% Leave ("Brexit"). - It was disputed whether the decision to withdraw, and the right to trigger the EU procedure, is for the UK Government alone or for the UK Parliament and the devolved assemblies of Scotland, Wales and Northern Ireland.
+This was decided by the UK Supreme Court in Miller (2017): "Where implementation of a referendum result requires a change in the law [...], and statute has not provided for that change, the change must be made [...] through [UK] Parliamentary legislation."

 Withdrawal procedure on the level of the EU, Art.
 50(2)-(4) TEU

 Notification

 Member State wishing to withdraw notifies the European Council of its intentions.

 Negotiation

 Negotiation of the withdrawal agreement in accordance with Art.
 218(3) TFEU:

-- · Arrangements for withdrawal,

-- Taking account of the framework for the future relationship withdrawing State - Union; see Chart 2/25d.
+- · Arrangements for withdrawal, - Taking account of the framework for the future relationship withdrawing State - Union; see Chart 2/25d.

 After two years Has political agreement on the withdrawal agreement been reached?
 Yes Yes Conclusion Conclusion of the withdrawal agreement: European Parliament consents to negotiation result.
 Conclusion on behalf of the Union by the Council (of Ministers), acting by a qualified majority, defined in accordance with Art.
 238(3)(b) TFEU.

 Withdrawal without a withdrawal agreement

 The Union Treaties cease to apply to the State in question in principle two years after notification (extension is possible); see Chart 2/25c.

 Withdrawal with a withdrawal agreement

 The Union Treaties cease to apply to the State in question from the date of entry into force of the withdrawal agreement, in accordance with this agreement; see Chart 2/25c.

 Additional Chart: Effects of withdrawal

 Chart 2 | 25c

-Topic:

 The withdrawal of a Member State from the European Union has far-reaching legal effects.

-Far-reaching legal effects of a withdrawal from the European Union Legal starting point, Art.
-50(3)TEU "The Treaties shall cease to apply to the State in question from the date of entry into force of the withdrawal agreement or, failing that, two years after the notification referred to in paragraph 2, unless the European Council, in agreement with the Member State concerned, unanimously decides to extend this period."
+Far-reaching legal effects of a withdrawal from the European Union

+Legal starting point, Art.
+50(3)TEU

+"The Treaties shall cease to apply to the State in question from the date of entry into force of the withdrawal agreement or, failing that, two years after the notification referred to in paragraph 2, unless the European Council, in agreement with the Member State concerned, unanimously decides to extend this period."

 Notes: